Skip to Main Content

 • What types of research sources are needed to support the discussion?

-3. Theme/Interlude Music – this is a common place where music or sound effects can be used to establish the mood of the podcast through a piece of music or sound effects.
+3. Theme/Interlude Music – this is a common place where can help establish the mood of the program using a piece of music or sound effects.

-5. Topic – this is the main segment of your program.
+5. Topic – this is the main segment of your podcast.
 It is where you conduct interview[s], tell a story, or describe a personal experience that helps the listener understand the topic and explain its broader implications.
 This part of the planning worksheet can also be broken down into smaller segments, such as, background information, what the research says, the interview, and a synthesis of key points.
 If there is more than one topic being discussed, include a segment for each in your worksheet [e.g., Topic 1, Topic 2, Topic 3].

 At any point during or in between segments, music or sound effects can be inserted into your planning worksheet.
 However, be careful not to overwhelm the program with audio effects.
-Think strategically where these elements can be used most effectively to enhance the overall quality of the podcast.
+Think strategically about where these elements can be used most effectively to enhance the overall quality of the podcast.

-• Tell me your experience with...?
+• Tell me your experiences with...?

 • What are the potential solutions to...?